UCSBCarpentry/2019-05-09-UCSB-SW-Carpentry/_episodes/314-writing-functions.md

 >
 > Explain why the two lines of output appeared in the order they did.
 >
-> What's wrong in this example?
+> *Assuming a fresh Python session with no functions defined*, what's wrong in this example?
 > ~~~
 > result = print_date(1871,3,19)
 >